Kermit the Frog: Kermit in Internet culture

+In July 2002, Kermit starred alongside the members of Weezer and other Muppets in the music video for Keep Fishin'.

 In March 2007, Sad Kermit, an unofficial parody, was uploaded to the website YouTube, showing a store-bought Kermit puppet performing a version of the Nine Inch Nails song "Hurt" in a style similar to Johnny Cash's famous cover version.
 In contrast to the real Kermit character's usual family-friendly antics, the video shows the puppet engaging in drug abuse, smoking, alcoholism, performing oral sex on Rowlf the Dog, smashing a picture of Miss Piggy (with a breast exposed) and attempting suicide.
 The video became an Internet meme.
 The Victoria Times Colonist called it an "online sensation".
 The Chicago Sun-Times said it "puts the high in 'Hi-ho!'"
 The London Free Press said "Sad Kermit is in a world of pain".
 The Houston Press described it as the "world's most revolting web phenomenon".
 SF Weekly described the unauthorized video as "ironic slandering".
 Clips have been featured on the Canadian television series The Hour, where host George Stroumboulopoulos speculated that the Kermit version of "Hurt" was inspired by the Cash version rather than that of Nine Inch Nails.

 Kermit has also appeared in a popular meme in which he is shown sipping tea, "one used when you sassily point something out, and then slyly back away, claiming that it's not [your] business".
 The photo is taken from "Be More Kermit," a Lipton advertisement that aired in 2014, and was adapted into the "But That's None of My Business" meme by African American comedians on the Tumblr blog Kermit the Snitch, making appearances on Twitter, Instagram and Facebook.
 Charles Pulliam-Moore of the TV station Fusion praised "But That's None of My Business" as "a symbol for the comedic brilliance born out of black communities on the internet", but Stephanie Hayes of Bustle magazine criticized the memes as racist and obscene.

 In 2016, a Good Morning America post on Twitter referred to the "But That's None of My Business" meme as "Tea Lizard", becoming the subject of viral online derision.
 New York magazine replied that, "Kermit is a frog.
 A frog is an amphibian.
 A lizard is a reptile.
 It's just so insulting.
 Beyond a frog and a lizard both being clearly ectothermic, they couldn't be any more different.
 Not all green things are the same, you ignorant bastards".
 Popular Science also addressed the misnomer, writing "Frogs, which are amphibians, have quite a few significant differences from reptiles in how they breathe, their life cycles, whether they have scales or not... there's a lot to absorb here."

 In November 2016, a new meme surfaced of Kermit talking to a hooded version of himself which represents the self and its dark inner thoughts.
 It involves captioning of a screenshot taken from the Muppets Most Wanted movie of Kermit and Constantine looking at each other.